 Time limits on making a complaint

 Normally complaints should be made in accordance with our Terms and Conditions in that a complaint should be made at the time of the incident and before departure from the centre.
-If a complaint is made after departure, the complaint should be made in reasonable time thereafter and not more than three months of the event unless the delay is deemed reasonable due to the circumstances by the Chief Executive.
+If a complaint is made after departure, the complaint should be made in reasonable time thereafter and not more than three months of the event unless the delay is deemed reasonable due to the circumstances by the Centre Director.

 Approved by Trustees February 2020